topolvm/topolvm/docs/topolvm-hook.md

       claimName: local-pvc1
 ```

-then, `topolvm-hook` inserts `resource` filed to the first container in pod spec as follows:
+then, `topolvm-hook` inserts `resource` field to the first container in pod spec as follows:

 ```yaml
 spec: